mindspore-lab/mindface/README.md

 ## Feedbacks and Contact

-The dynamic version is still under development, if you find any issue or have an idea on new features, please don't hesitate to contact us via [issue](https://github.com/mindlab-ai/mindface/issues).
+The dynamic version is still under development, if you find any issues or have an idea on new features, please don't hesitate to contact us via [issues](https://github.com/mindspore-lab/mindface/issues).

 ## Acknowledgement

-MindSpore is an open source project that welcome any contribution and feedback.
+MindFace is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new computer vision methods.

 If you find *MindFace* useful in your research, please consider to cite the following related papers: